 Full Spectrum CBD

-Full spectrum means that an oil or product contains all the cannabinoids that are found in the cannabis plant in nature, rather than just CBD (Cannabidiol).
-Full spectrum products are associated with the “entourage effect” – this refers to the increased effectiveness of these products due to the different cannabinoids working synergistically.
-Full spectrum products can be more effective than products that are CBD isolate derived.
+Full spectrum means that an oil or product contains all the cannabinoids that are naturally occurring in the cannabis plant.
+Quality full spectrum CBD products are typically high in CBD, with only trace amounts of minor cannabinoids, and very low in THC (less than 0.3%).
+Despite these relatively low amounts, the overall composition is considered “full spectrum” and is synonymous with the “entourage effect” – which refers to the increased effectiveness of these products due to the different cannabinoids working synergistically.
+Full spectrum products are commonly considered more effective than products that are CBD isolate derived.
 Products that are isolate derived will only contain the isolated CBD molecule.

 So, what else are you getting with a full spectrum product besides CBD?
 The short answer is you are getting more than 100 different cannabinoids found in the hemp plant.
 CBD and THC are the most abundant cannabinoids in cannabis, but there are several minor cannabinoids that can play an important role in the effectiveness of a CBD product.
 Here is a list of their names and the role studies suggest they play in the human body.

 CBD is the most abundant compound in the hemp plant.
 Unlike THC, CBD will not give the user a “high” feeling that the cannabis plant has been traditionally known for.
 It is used by consumers to promote a healthy functioning system.
 Some people report it has a relaxing / calming effect, while others may feel more energized.